rl1987/trickster.dev/tricksterblog/content/post/dont-jsfuck-with-me-part-1.md

 obfuscation.
 Let us see how it can be improved:

-* We only target `BinaryExpression` nodes, but `UnaryExpression` nodes also need be visited.
+* We only target `BinaryExpression` nodes, but `UnaryExpression` nodes also need to be visited.
 The fix is simple: change `BinaryExpression(path)` to `"BinaryExpression|UnaryExpression"(path)`.
 * JSFuck also abuses string indexing to pull out a character from larger string (notice `"false"[2]`).
 Babel does not know how to simplify it without our help.